 Why Smoking Has Such a Big Effect

 Because smoking causes health – and ultimately, life expectancy – issues, it has an effect on life insurance premiums.
-Just some of the ways in which smoking can affect a person’s health include the fact that it is closely tied to the following serious issues:
+Just some of the ways in which smoking can affect a person’s health include:

 - Heart disease